FLYNews Brief

 The $0.05 EPS beat is fine.
 The revenue math is the actual story.
 Pull Q1's $80.9M out of the $160M TTM figure and the prior nine months total $79.1M combined.
 That is not a typical earnings beat.
 That is a step change in run rate.

-The EPS improvement is a secondary signal worth keeping.
+The EPS improvement is a secondary signal worth tracking.
 Firefly lost $0.46 per share on $80.9M in Q1 revenue.
 The loss is real, but the company is losing less per dollar of revenue than it was.
 Operating leverage is beginning to show up in the numbers.

 The Catch